Puppy Energy Levels by Age

 Puppy behavior and their energy levels change with time.
 Here are the stages.

 From Birth-10 Weeks

 Puppies at this age are like “babies.”
 They have boundless energy and curiosity.
 They spend most of their day playing as well as learning the foundations to being a dog: chasing, running, pawing, biting and fighting.
-Their enthusiasm for life and its surroundings can be exhausting, but this is also the perfect time to start thinking about some basic puppy training.
+Their enthusiasm for life and its surroundings can be exhausting, but this is also the perfect time to start thinking about a puppy care and training plan.

 From 10 Weeks-16 Weeks

 Puppies at this age may still have a lot of playful energy.
 But they are also starting to test their boundaries.
 Like teenagers, they may seem to “forget” the rules or commands that they once followed.
 This is normal developmental behavior for puppies in this juvenile phase.
 Some of this behavior may be due to teething as puppies begin to lose their first set of teeth around 3-4 months of age.

 From 4-6 Months